 To address this, we’ve drafted this article to bridge the gap and offer directional guidance on the next steps.
-In this article, you will learn about the steps involved in becoming ISO 27001 compliant as a startup and the costs associated with it.
+In this article, you will learn about the steps involved in becoming ISO 27001 compliant as a startup and its associated costs.

 What type of startup needs to be ISO 27001 certified?